shengminjin/shengminjin.github.io/_publications/SentimentPredictioninSocialNetworks.md

 ---
-title: "Sentiment Prediction in Social Networks"
+title: "Sentiment Prediction in Social Networks."
 collection: publications
 permalink: /publication/SentimentPredictioninSocialNetworks
 excerpt: 'An attempt to predict sentiments from network structure.'